 In overall, there are a lot of challenges to consider and we are all learning how to do this together.
 So we need to share the strategies we have been using.

-Still some questions remain: how can we make active learning in this scenario?
+Still, some questions remain: how can we make active learning in this scenario?
 How can we use any online tools for this specific context?
+How can we make learning inclusive in this new environment?

 We can also break tasks down and use different types of tools: podcasts, blogs, etc.; and not just a 2h lecture video.
 I really wish we could get a list of these! :)